dell/csi-baremetal/docs/fake-attach.md

 This feature will require application Operator to put specific annotation on PVC `pv.attach.kubernetes.io/ignore-if-inaccessible: yes`

+If fake-attach volume is successfully created, CSI Volume CR will be annotated with `fake-attach:yes` and `Operational Status` will equal to `MISSING`

 ## Implementation

 When `pv.attach.kubernetes.io/ignore-if-inaccessible: yes` annotation is set CSI must ignore NodeStageVolume errors and put `fake-attach: yes` annotation on CSI Volume CR.

 On NodePublishVolume CSI must check `fake-attach` annotation and mount tmpfs volume in read-only mode.

-Command to mount tmpfs volume: `mount -t tmpfs -o size=1K -o ro tmpfs <destination folder>`
+Command to mount tmpfs volume: `mount -t tmpfs -o size=1M,ro <volumeID> <destination folder>`

 CSI must generate event to notify user about this Fake-Attach Volume.

-On NodeUnstage tmpfs volume must be deleted.
+On NodeUnpublishVolume tmpfs volume must be unmounted usually.

+On NodeUnstageVolume `fake-attach` annotation must be deleted.

 ## Assumptions (if applicable)